 - representing a publicly traded reinsurance company in audit committee and SEC investigations of potential improper accounting

-- defending a hedge fund portfolio manager in an Eastern District of New York criminal securities fraud case alleging insider trading, market manipulation and racketeering
+- defending a hedge fund portfolio manager in a criminal securities fraud case alleging insider trading, market manipulation and racketeering

 - representing a major accounting firm in government investigations and private litigation following problems at audit clients